Skip to content

 5. Access to the internet.

-6. Ability to access the Raspberry Pi's command line.
+6. Ability to access the Raspberry Pi's terminal.

 To start data collection, run the following command.